Committing and Synchronizing in a Single-Bound Model

 It is possible to use the Pull and Push options in the Flare interface individually to synchronize your files, but it is more convenient to use the Synchronize option instead.
 Flare will first pull changes from the project on Central.
 After that, it will push changed files from the local project up to Central.

-1. Do one of the following in the Flare project, depending on the part of the user interface you are using.
+1. Do one of the following in the project locally in Flare, depending on the part of the user interface you are using.

 Note If you are using Git branching, make sure the appropriate branch is active.
 When you synchronize files, it will be for that branch.See Branching.